rohenaz/vscode-bitcoin/README.md

 - Clipboard: Copy to clipboard (default)
 - File: Save via file dialog
 - Workspace: Automatically store in .bitcoin

+### Key Vault Options
+- `bitcoin.keyVault.autoStore`: When enabled (default), automatically stores generated keys in the vault.
+When disabled, keys are only displayed but not stored.

 ## Development